wso2/docs-ei/en/micro-integrator/docs/references/mediators/payloadFactory-Mediator.md

 ## Syntax

 !!!
 Info
-    The template-type attribute support is released as a product update on <b>07/01/2021</b>.
+    The template-type attribute is released as a product update on <b>07/01/2021</b>.
 If you don't already have this update, you can [get the latest updates](https://updates.docs.wso2.com/en/latest/updates/overview/) now.

 ``` java
 <payloadFactory media-type="xml | json" template-type="default | freemarker">